Lito08/ZIRCONIUM/README.md

 - Make sure your xampp folder is in the correct drive!
 Ex: My xampp folder in in "D:" drive.
 Therefore i will type "D:".
 - Once your directory looks like this Ex: "D:\Xampp"
 - Type "composer" and enter
-- If the output of composer is there then.....
+- If the output of composer is there then
+- Type "cd htdocs" Your directory must look like this "D:\Xampp\htdocs"
+- Type "cd ZIRCONIUM-main" Your directory must look like this "D:\Xampp\htdocs\ZIRCONIUM-main"
+- Type "composer update" and wait till it updates

 Now you have succesfully downloaded composer on your computer.